opennetworkinglab/aether-docs/README.rst

 Run ``make html`` to generate html documentation in ``_build/html``.

-There is also a test target, ``make test``, which will run all the following checks - this is what Jenkins does on patchset validation, so:
+There is also a test target, ``make test``, which will run all the following checks.
+This is what happens to validate a patchset validation.

 * ``make lint``: Check the formatting of documentation using `doc8
   <https://github.com/PyCQA/doc8>`_.

-* ``make license``: Verifies licensing is correct using :ref:`REUSE
+* ``make license``: Verifies licensing is correct.
-  <policies/licensing:REUSE License Tool>`

 * ``make spelling``: Checks spelling on all documentation.
 If there are additional words that are correctly spelled but not in the dictionary